On Living in a Moral Sewer

 Civil liberties campaigner Dr Sean Gabb, of the Libertarian Alliance, described the case as 'outrageous', adding: 'The issue is that a police officer thought there was nothing wrong whatsoever in using her position to mess up someone else's life.
 It is blatant moral corruption and cannot be tolerated.'

 I do not blame The Daily Mail for failing to quote me at length.
-Instead, here is what I said in full.
+I often am quoted at length, but this was already a long story.
+Instead, here is the substance of all that I said.

 Wherever we look in the state services, there is corruption.
 There is nepotism.
 There is favouritism and bullying.
 There is fraud.
 There is negligent waste.
 There is bribe-seeking.
 There is an obsession with secrecy, to keep these facts from investigation and punishment.
 You see this in local government, and in the National Health Service.
 You see it in the Police.
 You see it in education.
 You see it in the administration of justice.
 I have my stories to tell.
 I am sure you have yours.
 Taken together, these show a spreading stain of moral corruption.